GoogleChrome/developer.chrome.com/site/en/blog/meet-the-new-css-color-spaces/index.md

 ---

 CSS color 4 brings a large set of tools and features to CSS for managing and handling color.
-I've written an article called the [High Definition Color Guide](articles/high-definition-css-color-guide/) to cover all these new
+I've written the [High Definition Color Guide](/articles/high-definition-css-color-guide/) to cover all these new features.
+In this guide you will learn:
-features:

 - What is a color gamut?
-- Human visual gamut
+- Human visual gamut.
 - What is a color space?
-- How to access more colors, new spaces, and debug results
+- How to access more colors, new spaces, and debug results.
-- A review of the classic color spaces
+- A review of the classic color spaces.
-- Meet the new web color spaces
+- Meet the new web color spaces.
-- Color interpolation
+- Color interpolation.
-- Gamut clamping
+- Gamut clamping.
-- Choosing a color space
+- Choosing a color space.
-- Migrating to HD CSS color
+- Migrating to HD CSS color.
-- Checking for gamut and color space support
+- Checking for gamut and color space support.
-- Debugging color with Chrome DevTools
+- Debugging color with Chrome DevTools.

-I hope this finds you well and answers all your color questions 🙂
+I hope this finds you well and answers all your color questions. 🙂